timmybytes/resolute-apparel/README.md

 ### Redux

 [Redux](https://redux.js.org/) manages state for items added to the cart, rendered section previews, displaying the Shop, and handling user logged in state.

-#### Persistence

-[Redux Persist](https://github.com/rt2zz/redux-persist) creates persistent state with `localStorage`, saving added cart items and user credentials through refreshes and navigating away from the site.
+Redux Persist](<https://github.com/rt2zz/redux-persist>) creates persistent state with `localStorage`, saving added cart items and user credentials through refreshes and navigating away from the site.

 ### Firebase